RMerl/asuswrt-merlin/README-merlin.txt

 3.0.0.4.260.22:
    - NEW: Traffic monitoring per IP added to the Traffic Monitor section.
           Based on the Tomato IPTraffic implementation by Teaman.
+   - NEW: Option to disable the Netfilter SIP helper (under Firewall), allows people to manually forward port 5060 to their own SIP server
    - FIXED: Tabs would disappear while on the Monthly traffic page.
    - FIXED: Really fixed Firefox issue (the fix wasn't merged in release 260.21).